 Animal Sanctuaries Should Be A Place Of Non-Exploitation

-The most important thing an animal sanctuary needs is a culture, philosophy, and strict policies in place to ensure that their residents are not subjected to exploitation.
+The most important thing an animal sanctuary needs is a culture, philosophy, and strict policies in place to ensure that their residents are not subjected to exploitation and day to day practices that reflect these positions.
 By “non-exploitation”, we mean that residents (or other non-resident members of their species), and anything that comes off of or out of them, are never used either to generate profit or to perpetuate a culture of animal exploitation or harm.

 Some specific examples of this exploitation may include:

 - Selling or giving away a bird’s eggs for human consumption